Fixed Buy Water from

 What Our Customers are Saying

-When asked about The Water Store Midland customer experience, he says "Friendly staff and you get what you pay for top quality!" ...
+When asked about The Water Store Midland customer experience, Tim says "Good water, excellent service" ...